lusmdl/MySimRacingCore/README.md

 ## Contributing

 We welcome contributions from the community!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) to learn how you can help improve this project.

 ## License